Rasikrr/learning_platform/readme.md

   - Sidebar for topic navigation.
   - Semi-header with course title and future progress bar.

-## Deployment
+## CI/CD
+We use **GitHub Actions** for continuous integration and deployment:
+- **Linting**: Automatically lints the codebase using golangci-lint.
+- **Testing**: Automatically runs tests using go test.
+- **Migrations**: Automatically generates and runs database migrations.
+- **Deployment**: Automatically deploys the latest version to Railway after a successful build.
-The project has been deployed using Docker on Railway and is available at [https://gylym-base.up.railway.app/](https://gylym-base.up.railway.app/)
+  The project has been deployed using Docker on Railway and is available at [https://gylym-base.up.railway.app/](https://gylym-base.up.railway.app/).

 ## API
 API is documented in Swagger.
 To access, open `/swagger/index.html` after starting the backend.